Maritime sightseeing in Hamburg

 When Hamburgers are “at the port,” they are usually still a good distance away from the port.
 This is because the Elbe River usually lies between them and the actual port.

-In times before (and after?)
-Corona, up to 70,000 people visited the Hamburg fish market every Sunday between 6 and 10 am.
+Up to 70,000 people visit the Hamburg fish market every Sunday morning between 6 and 10 am.
+Yes, am!

 Once a terminal for commuters to the shipyards south of the Elbe, the Landungsbrücken are now the starting point for harbor ferries and tours.